 Our Vision for Geography

-It is our belief that the provision of Geography within our setting should meet the needs of each and every one of our children and be informed by our understanding of their backgrounds and the they face.
-Our determination to help our children overcome these barriers to learning, by ensuring we offer them , is the principal at the core of all of our .
-It is our responsibility to equip our children with the they require to thrive as informed and thoughtful members of our community.
-As such, the of the we have built into our curriculum is determined by our understanding of our children, the barriers we need to help them break down and the we need to help them achieve.
+It is our belief that the provision of Geography within our setting should meet the needs of each and every one of our children and be informed by our understanding of their backgrounds and the social, cultural and environmental barriers they face.
+Our determination to help our children overcome these barriers to learning, by ensuring we offer them appropriate and ambitious curriculum opportunities, is the principal at the core of all of our curriculum drivers.
+It is our responsibility to equip our children with the cultural capital they require to thrive as informed and thoughtful members of our community.
+As such, the depth and breadth of the concepts and knowledge we have built into our curriculum is determined by our understanding of our children, the barriers we need to help them break down and the milestones we need to help them achieve.
 It is our duty to nurture their understanding of how the world they live in has been shaped by the events of the past and to inspire them to realise their own agency to shape their world of the future.